pydicom/pynetdicom/docs/tutorials/create_scu.rst

 The SCP will continue to run until you interrupt it either by closing the terminal or by pressing ``CTRL+C``.
-Keep the Echo SCP running in the background for the rest of the tutorial.
+Keep the Echo SCP running in the background for the rest of the tutorial, but you may wish to look at it's output every now and then to get a feel for what's happening.

 Create an Application Entity and associate
 ==========================================